KieranFarrerDev/Tweedi.py/README.md

 # Tweedi.py
-#### Scrapes data for a given hashtag and outputs a dynamically Created piece of music from the collected data.
+#### Scrapes data for a given hashtag and outputs a dynamically created piece of music from the collected data.

 ## How to run the script
 • Download both "tweedi.py" & "twitter_credentials" scripts.